E-cigarette Lawsuit Guidelines

-Electronic Cigarette lawsuits where filled after the devices exploded and set users on fire causing grievous injuries.
-Plaintiffs’ attorney, argue that the manufacturers never adequately warned the public that vaping might be associated with a risk of a serious lung condition known as bronchiolitis obliterans or “popcorn lungs.”
+Electronic Cigarette lawsuits were filed after many devices exploded setting users on fire and causing them grievous injuries.
+Plaintiffs’ attorney argue that the manufacturers never adequately warned the public that vaping might be associated with a risk of a serious lung condition known as bronchiolitis obliterans or “popcorn lungs.”

 Device Type: Smoking

 Injury: Burns & Cancer

 Electronic Cigarette Dangers and Popcorn Lungs

 One of the most concerning issues with the use of vapes is the risk of a serious and irreversible lung disease known as bronchiolitis obliterans or “popcorn lungs.”
 This condition is caused by diacetyl, a chemical found in many e-cigs juices to complement flavorings such as candy, coconut and vanilla because of its buttery aroma.
 Known as “flavorings-related lung disease,” popcorn lungs takes its name after the US regulatory authorities found that many popcorn factory employees suffered from this condition due to constant exposure to diacetyl in food processing factories.

 To protect public health, this chemical has been removed from food flavorings since the early 2000s.
 However, a study published in the journal Environmental Health Perspectives in 2015 found diacetyl in over 75 percent of flavored e-cigarettes and liquids.
 The hazardous chemical is inhaled directly into the device user’s lungs, causing scarring that will lead to narrowing and thickening of the airways.
 Symptoms of this disease are similar to those of chronic obstructive pulmonary disease (COPD), and include shortness of breath, wheezing and frequent coughing.